ACSM Square

 Status and Process Update on ACSM Discontinued Certification Programs

 Over the past few years, the CCRB Executive Council (CCRB EC) initiated a comprehensive review of ACSM’s certification programs to ensure alignment with current professional standards and best practices in credentialing.
+As a result, the CCRB EC formally discontinued its specialty certifications and transitioned them into educational certificate programs.

 The programs affected by this decision include:

-• Exercise Test Technologist (ETT)
+• ACSM Exercise Test Technologist (ETT)

-• Program Director (PD)
+• ACSM Program Director (PD)

-• Health Fitness Director (HFD)
+• ACSM Health Fitness Director (HFD)

 Additionally, these programs are no longer subject to ongoing psychometric maintenance, such as updated job task analyses or role delineation studies.
 As such, they can no longer be considered valid indicators of current professional competence.
 Continuing to renew these credentials could mislead stakeholders and undermine the integrity of ACSM’s certification programs.